What’s your Champagne Style?

 These Champagnes are the ultimate luxury, reflecting the very best quality a Champagne House can attain.
 Indeed, they are the Haute Couture of the wine world.
 All come in various Champagne styles.
 They might be vintage, they might be a single-vineyard, and they might be a blend.
 All push the envelope, and all are expensive.
 Are they worth it?
 The top ones undoubtedly are, as long as they have the required long bottle age.
 If you open one, dress up a bit and make it an extraordinary occasion.

-Champagne isn’t just one drink.
+This article demonstrates that Champagne isn’t just one drink.
 The winegrower can play with an incredible palette to create a Champagne-style that can take many forms.
+Furthermore, many of these techniques have been adopted in other sparkling wine regions and use the same nomenclature.

 What’s your Champagne-style?
 Try this classic Brut NV from Lanson.

-How about a Champagne Course?
+How about taking an online Champagne Course?
 Try this one.